jacobtread/libreofficekit/README.md

 ## LibreOffice Support

-Tested against Libreoffice versions 6.4.7.2 and 25.2.6.2 should be compatible with versions supported by the standard LOK C++ library.
+Tested against Libreoffice versions 6.4.7.2 and 24.8.4.2 should be compatible with versions supported by the standard LOK C++ library.

 Certain functions are only available in certain LibreOffice versions, calling these on a unsupported install will return `OfficeError::MissingFunction` as the error.

 You can also use `Office::get_version_info` which will provide a `OfficeVersionInfo` structure which contains a `product_version` field with helper functions such as `is_free_error_available` which tells you whether a specific function should be available for that version

 > [!IMPORTANT]
+> LibreOffice has some broken behavior in some versions where some process end cleanup logic causes a segmentation fault when the program exists.
+This issue has been fixed in the latest release.
 >
-> LibreOffice has some broken behavior in the newer versions where some process end cleanup logic causes a segmentation fault when the program exists.
+> However LibreOffice will cause a segmentation fault if you try and create an instance
+> after already destroying one so its recommenced you maintain an instance for the life of the program
 >
 > Versions that are not affected by this LibreOffice bug are versions 6.x with
 > the latest being 6.4.7.2, any versions newer than this seem to be affected by